QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 ```
 > python <path to file>
 ```
-is used, though arguments can be passed to it when necessary.
+is used, though arguments can be passed to it when necessary. (remove command, add explicit statement about variability of commands)

 The command is executed on the console of your choice - here, your Anaconda Prompt might be appropriate.